ali-asgar/Real-Time-Temperature-Monitoring-and-Alert-System/README.md

 •	CoolTerm - Serial Port Terminal

 This project is divided into three parts:
-1. Senssor and Transmitter part.
+1. Sensor and Transmitter part.
 2. Receiving and Wi-Fi part.
 3. Alerting using GSM module part.